d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/approx-training.md

 $$ \prod_{t=1}^{T} \prod_{-m \leq j \leq m,\ j \neq 0} P(D=1\mid w^{(t)}, w^{(t+j)}).$$

-However, the events included in the model only consider positive examples.
-In this case, only when all the word vectors are equal and their values approach infinity can the joint probability above be maximized to 1.
-Obviously, such word vectors are meaningless.
-Negative sampling makes the objective function more meaningful by sampling with an addition of negative examples.
-Assume that event $P$ occurs when context word $w_o$ appears in the context window of center word $w_c$, and we sample $K$ words that do not appear in the context window according to the distribution $P(w)$ to act as noise words.
-We assume the event for noise word $w_k$($k=1, \ldots, K$) to not appear in the context window of center word $w_c$ is $N_k$.
-Suppose that events $P$ and $N_1, \ldots, N_K$ for both positive and negative examples are independent of each other.
-By considering negative sampling, we can rewrite the joint probability above, which only considers the positive examples, as
+:eqlabel:`eq-negative-sample-pos`

+However,
+:eqref:`eq-negative-sample-pos`
+only considers those events
+that involve positive examples.
+As a result,
+the joint probability in :eqref:`eq-negative-sample-pos` is maximized to 1 only if all the word vectors are equal to infinity.
+Of course,
+such results are meaningless.
+To make the objective function more meaningful,
+*negative sampling*
+adds negative examples sampled from a predefined distribution.

+Denote by $S$
+the event that
+a context word $w_o$ comes from the context window of a center word $w_c$.
+For this event involving $w_o$, from a predefined distribution $P(w)$ sample $K$ *noise words* that are not from this context window.
+Denote by $N_k$
+the event that
+a noise word $w_k$ ($k=1, \ldots, K$) does not come from the context window of $w_c$.
+Assume that
+these events involving
+both the positive example and negative examples
+$S, N_1, \ldots, N_K$ are mutually independent.
+Negative sampling
+rewrites the joint probability (involving only positive examples) in :eqref:`eq-negative-sample-pos` as

 $$ \prod_{t=1}^{T} \prod_{-m \leq j \leq m,\ j \neq 0} P(w^{(t+j)} \mid w^{(t)}),$$

-Here, the conditional probability is approximated to be
+where the conditional probability is approximated through events $S, N_1, \ldots, N_K$:

 $$ P(w^{(t+j)} \mid w^{(t)}) =P(D=1\mid w^{(t)}, w^{(t+j)})\prod_{k=1,\ w_k \sim P(w)}^K P(D=0\mid w^{(t)}, w_k).$$
+:eqlabel:`eq-negative-sample-conditional-prob`

+Denote by
+$i_t$ and $h_k$
+the indices of
-Let the text sequence index of word $w^{(t)}$ at time step $t$ be $i_t$ and $h_k$ for noise word $w_k$ in the dictionary.
-The logarithmic loss for the conditional probability above is
+a word $w^{(t)}$ at time step $t$ of a text sequence and a noise word $w_k$, respectively.
+The logarithmic loss with respect to the conditional probabilities in :eqref:`eq-negative-sample-conditional-prob` is

 $$
 \begin{aligned}